Have you ever wanted to play the harmonica? There are so many reasons to start!

 10. Making music is a fun distraction from real life!

-Join me, Allie Lee, for a series of eight lessons in beginning straight harmonica!
+Join me, Allie Lee, for a crash course in beginning straight harmonica!

 You will need: